Where do I start in designing an electronic traceability program for seafood?

 SALT believes that electronic catch documentation and traceability (eCDT) systems should be comprehensive, in that the data supports social, environmental, and economic well-being overall.

-When designing comprehensive eCDT systems, what are the key things to consider?
+So, when designing comprehensive eCDT systems, what are the key things to consider?

 - Case Study

 Case Study: The Value of Traceability for Business (PT.
 Nutrindo)